Ulleungdo: Geography and climate

+Flora and fauna

 The island and surrounding water were registered as a marine protected area to secure rich biodiversity in 2014.

+The rowan tree species Sorbus ulleungensis is endemic to the island.

+A 2024 genetic analysis determined that a beech tree, Fagus multinervis, is endemic to Ulleungdo.
+It was previously assumed to be conspecific with Fagus engleriana, a Chinese beech tree, as they are phenotypically identical.

-As above mentioned, North Pacific right whales and pinnipeds were targeted by whalers and sealers in the adjacent waters.
-Fin whales were also commonly observed historically, and other cetaceans such as minke whales and dolphins may appear around the island.
+North Pacific right whales and pinnipeds were targeted by whalers and sealers in the adjacent waters.
+Fin whales were also commonly observed historically, and other cetaceans, such as minke whales and dolphins, may appear around the island.

 Japanese sea lions, now extinct, once bred on the island.

+A 2013 study estimated that 1,177 species of insects inhabit the island.